 As part of the EU-Korea FTA, Korea banned the import of several commonly produced U.S. foods if they were labeled using their common names without conducting a due process procedure that included an impartial review of the terms and a public comment period.
 This action impaired the value of concessions granted to the U.S. under the previously negotiated U.S.-Korea FTA by forbidding the sale of accurately labeled U.S. asiago, fontina, gorgonzola and feta to one of the world's most important cheese import markets.
-Fortunately, the U.S. salvaged a large portion of the value of KORUS's benefits by establishing securing a commitment6 from Korea that provides clarity regarding the status of common names contained in multi-term Gls.
-Similar to the type of clarity secured with Honduras, this type of very specific understanding with a key trading partner has been essential to providing clarity to U.S. exporters regarding the types of products that will continue to be permitted in the market and remains a strong model that should be drawn upon in working with other trading partners.
+Fortunately, the U.S. salvaged a large portion of the value of KORUS's benefits by securing a commitment3 from Korea that provides clarity regarding the status of common names contained in multi-term GIs.
+This type of very specific understanding with a key trading partner has been essential to providing clarity to U.S. exporters regarding the types of products that can be exported to Korea.
+To take this understanding to the next level and provide the strongest form of certainty moving forward, we urge the U.S. to work with Korea to secure clear market access assurances that build upon the precedent established under USMCA with Mexico.